 A wide range of sustainability aspects have long been anchored in our corporate policy.
 We are aware that sustainable action is a cross-cutting issue that is relevant to all areas of the company.

+For this reason, sustainability management is part of the central quality management department.
 A sustainability committee was established for the first time this year in order to achieve and promote a targeted grouping of all key sustainability topics and all sustainability-related activities.
+Sustainability management was also expanded in 2021 to include a sustainability officer.